 Why did I receive a Notice of Violation?

 To start with, it is based upon images captured.
 So, the automated system determined your vehicle committed a red light camera violation.
 And, as the vehicle owner, they mail the Notice of Violation to you.

 How much is the fine?

-How much time do I have to pay my Notice of Red Light Camera Violation?
+How much time do I have to pay my Red Light Camera Violation Notice?